 Guests will find Anita's pastel portrait hanging on the main stairs.
-The eldest child of Sir Shane and Marjorie Leslie, Anita became a famed biographer just like her father.
+The eldest child of Sir Shane and Marjorie Leslie, Anita became a famed and prolific writer just like her father.
 She wrote entertaining biographies of many acclaimed figures including Paul Rodin, Sir Francis Chichester and Madame Tussaud.
 She also wrote extensively about her famous relations, such as Leonard Jerome, Jennie Jerome, Randolph Churchill, Clare Sheridan, and her first husband Paul Rodzianko, an accomplished horseman.
 Her autobiographical works, entitled The Gilt and the Gingerbread and A Story Half Told: A Wartime Autobiography, capture the colour of her upbringing at Glaslough and her wartime career respectively.
-Her books are delightfully readable perhaps because she wrote them while enjoying a simple diet of smoked salmon and champagne.
+Her books are delightfully readable, perhaps because she apparently wrote them while enjoying a simple diet of smoked salmon and champagne!

 After the war, she married Commander Bill King, who served as a World War II submarine commander and later completed a successful solo sailing circumnavigation around the world in the early 1970s.
 Anita took over Castle Leslie Estate from her brother Jack (affectionately remembered as Uncle Jack) in the late 1940s.
-She also bought and restored Oranmore Castle, a 15th Century ruin in Galway, which she left to her children, Tarka and Leonie.
-In 1963, she passed Castle Leslie Estate over to her brother Desmond.
+She also bought and restored Oranmore Castle, a 15th century ruin in Galway, which she left to her children, Tarka and Leonie.
+In 1963, she passed Castle Leslie Estate to her younger brother Desmond.

-When she died in 1985, she was buried under the great trees on the far side of the lake, where the view of her childhood home was best.
+When she died in 1985, according to her wishes, Anita was buried under the great trees on the far side of the lake, where the view of her childhood home was best.
 As her coffin was lowered, she sent a 100mph whirlwind across the lake to signal her safe arrival on that 'other shore'.

-Anita's Room is home to a Pennsylvania Dutch sideboard, which is adorned with the self portraits and very biblical names of the Honeybourne family and stunning views of the magnificent trees to the front of the Castle can be seen from the window.
+Anita's Room is home to a Pennsylvania Dutch sideboard, which is adorned with the self portraits and very biblical names of the Honeybourne family.
+It also offers stunning views of the magnificent trees to the front of Castle Leslie that can be seen from the window.
 This stunning scenery demonstrates why the estate is one of the foremost Monaghan hotels.